Part I. Authors Who Tackle Climate Change in Fiction – Jeff VanderMeer

 “Jeff VanderMeer’s Southern Reach Trilogy (Annihilation, Authority, and Acceptance) explores ecological and global warming issues through the lens of the mysterious Area X, a pristine wilderness separated from the rest of the world by an invisible but potent barrier.
 In some sense, Area X is to humans as humans are to animals, a laboratory for interrogation of human inconsistency and absurdity within a Baudrillardian hegemony.” -University of Florida, “Imagining Climate Change“.
 Also, Wired has Jeff VanderMeer’s Southern Reach Trilogy novels on its October reading list, and I’m looking forward to the post-discussion.

-See Eco-fiction’s interview with VanderMeer from earlier this year.
-He has been named the 2016-2017 Trias Writer-in-Residence for Hobart-William Smith College.
+See Eco-fiction’s interview with VanderMeer.
+He was named the 2016-2017 Trias Writer-in-Residence for Hobart-William Smith College.
 His most recent fiction is the NYT-bestselling Southern Reach trilogy (Annihilation, Authority, and Acceptance) from FSG, which won the Shirley Jackson Award.
 The trilogy also prompted the New Yorker to call the author “the weird Thoreau” and has been acquired by publishers in 28 other countries, with Paramount Pictures acquiring the movie rights.
 VanderMeer’s nonfiction has appeared in the New York Times, the Guardian, the Washington Post, the Atlantic.com, Vulture, Esquire.com, and the Los Angeles Times.
 He has taught at the Yale Writers’ Conference, lectured at MIT, Brown, and the Library of Congress, and serves as the co-director of Shared Worlds, a unique teen writing camp .
 His forthcoming novel from Farrar, Straus and Giroux is titled Borne.
 He lives in Tallahassee, Florida, with his wife, the noted editor Ann VanderMeer.